awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

   - Sub 200k library size
   - OpenSSL, libsrtp, libjsmn, libusrsctp and libwebsockets dependencies.

+**For Espressif ESP32/ESP-IDF users:**
+If you are building for ESP32 or using ESP-IDF, please see the [ESP-IDF/ESP32 Port README](./esp_port/README.md) for hardware-specific setup, configuration, and usage instructions.

 ## Build
 ### Download
 To download run the following command: